 Not all the islands offer the same activities, so make sure you know what activities are available on the island you intend visiting.

 Sal Island is the main tourist island and is popular with many wind and kite surfing enthusiasts in the winter.
 Boavista has a number of water sports centres which can also provide lessons for beginners or hire out kit to those who have experienced the activity previously.
 Scuba Dive centres are also located on these islands so its good to do some research online to see if there are 'wind surfing holidays', 'scuba diving holidays' available in Cape Verde before you book as some activity operators here have partnerships with organisations in other countries and you may prefer to organise your holiday through one of those.
 However, many people make their own arrangements and search the web to see what is available on each island before or after booking their holiday in Cape Verde.

 In addition to this, some island activities may include jet ski's, banana rides, sea bob, fly-jet, deep sea fishing, sailing trips and

 Again, activities may differ on each island.
 Most islands will have someone offering island tours, either by vehicle (bicycle, Segway,

 Travel between islands can be done by air or sea.
-There are some ferries operating between some of the islands across shorter distances while boats to some islands may take 8-15hrs, the latter maybe cheaper than a flight but generally not a pleasant or comfortable experience.
-Not all islands have airports.
+There are some ferries operating between some of the islands.
+There are short ferry crossings between some islands or those that 8-15hrs +.
+Travel by ferry or boat maybe cheaper than a flight, but generally the longer boat trips will be a less comfortable experience than travel by plane.
+Note: not all islands have airports.